wvdlaan/todomvc/README.md

      _Choose a client type_ -> _Browser_

-     You are connection to `about:blank` as can been seen at the bottom of the browser-tab.
+     You are looking at `about:blank` as can been seen at the bottom of the browser-tab.

 3. Return to the browser to copy the URL
    (eg; on my desktop it's `file:///home/walter/todomvc/index.html`)
 4. Paste the URL in Light Table to replace `about:blank` and press enter.

-# Open the Clojurescript code in a Light Table tab
+## Open the Clojurescript code in a Light Table tab

 You have now opened the todo-application in a Light Table browser-tab.
 Next we will connect this application to the corresponding Clojurescript code.